Metnew/rce-helpviewer-parallels-for-mac/README.md

 ### RCE?

-As I said, `window.HelpViewer` bindings are poorly written and it's possible to find memory corruptions.
+As I said, `window.HelpViewer` bindings are poorly written (from security) and it should be possible to find memory corruptions.

 > Infinite loop: `HelpViewer.systemProfile({length: -11111})`

-But that's out of scope for "Parallels for Mac".
-I could continue my research, if that's valuable and could impact the bounty/severity estimate from your side.

 ## Version

 Parallels for Mac: 14.1.0 (45387)
 macOS: macOS 10.14.3

+## PoC for HelpViewer

+1. Copy HTML from `payload` variable from `attacker-https/index.js` to any helpbook on your system.
+2. Open this helpbook and navigate to this page.

-## PoC
+## PoC for Parallels for Mac

 > Make `attacker-https/rootCA.pem` and `attacker-https/rootCA-kry.pem` trusted to reproduce on https://127.0.0.1